Understanding the Effects of Distractors on Reasoning Vision-Language Models

 \section{Introduction}

-Increasing test-time computation---e.g., generating more tokens at inference---has proven to be an effective strategy to enhance the prediction quality of language models, and similar benefits have been observed for vision-language models (VLMs).
-Reasoning-based VLMs, equipped with long chain-of-thought traces, achieve impressive performance across tasks requiring multimodal understanding, from simple visual question-answering (VQA) to mathematical reasoning and spatial or embodied tasks \citep{qwen3vl,interns1,glm41vthinking}.
+Increasing test-time computation---e.g., generating more tokens during inference---has proven to be an effective strategy for improving the prediction quality of language models (LMs), and similar benefits have been observed for vision-language models (VLMs).
+In particular, reasoning VLMs equipped with long chain-of-thought traces have shown impressive performance across tasks requiring multimodal understanding, ranging from visual question-answering (VQA) to mathematical reasoning and embodied tasks \citep{qwen3vl,interns1,glm41vthinking}.

-However, is longer reasoning always better?
-Unfortunately, the answer is no. Reasoning models are prone to several failure modes: They may ``overthink''---producing lengthy reasoning traces without improving upon shorter, non-reasoning outputs \citep{chen2024not,sui2025stop}---or even exhibit \textbf{inverse scaling}, where increased test-time computation consistently degrades output quality \citep{cuadron2025danger,hassid2025don,inverse_scaling_ttc}.
-These behaviors underscore the need for a concrete understanding of the factors driving such scaling failures.
+However, is longer reasoning always beneficial?
+Unfortunately, the answer is no. Reasoning models are prone to several failure modes: they may \textit{\textbf{overthink}}---producing lengthy reasoning traces without improving upon shorter, non-reasoning outputs \citep{chen2024not,sui2025stop}---or even exhibit \textit{\textbf{inverse scaling}}, where increased test-time computation consistently degrades output quality \citep{cuadron2025danger,hassid2025don,inverse_scaling_ttc}.
+These observations highlight the need for a clearer understanding of the factors that drive such scaling failures.
 Yet, systematic analyses of these phenomena remain limited.

-Recent findings on language-only models (LMs) provide a crucial clue \citep{inverse_scaling_ttc}.
-Specifically, the work highlights the role of \textbf{textual distractors} in triggering the inverse scaling phenomenon, identifying two consistent trends: First, the presence of irrelevant information in the context (i.e., distractors) consistently induces the inverse scaling.
-Second, additional distractors lengthen the reasoning process, which in turn reduces the accuracy (\cref{fig:intro}a).
-These observations suggest that longer reasoning may amplify flawed heuristics introduced by the distractors.
+Recent findings on text-only LMs provide an important clue regarding the cause of scaling failures \citep{inverse_scaling_ttc}.
+In particular, prior work highlights the role of \textit{\textbf{textual distractors}} in triggering inverse scaling, identifying two consistent patterns: First, the presence of irrelevant information in the context (i.e., distractors) consistently induces the scaling failure.
+Second, adding more distractors lengthens the reasoning process, which in turn reduces accuracy (\cref{fig:intro}a).
+These observations suggest that longer reasoning may amplify flawed heuristics introduced by distractors.

-In this work, we investigate whether \textbf{visual distractors} cause analogous failure modes in reasoning VLMs.
-Our motivation is twofold: First, visual inputs naturally contain substantial irrelevant information, e.g., background objects, clutter, or contextual noise, that may interfere with reasoning.
-Second, visual and textual modalities often contribute asymmetrically to VLM predictions, with textual inputs dominating visual cues \citep{deng2025words}.